 What is the schedule for my student's day?

+The TOW school schedule can be found on the Bell Schedule page.
 Each class has individual pull out times for PE, Library, Computer, Science, Spanish and Music as well as special assembly.
 Contact your student's teacher if this information is needed.
-The following is the Bell Schedule for TOW.

 Can I bring treats for my child's birthday?